Optimal No-regret Learning in Repeated First-price Auctions: Introduction

-We also review some literature on censored observations.
+We also review the literature on censored observations in pricing or auctions.
 In dynamic pricing, a binary feedback indicating whether an item is sold to a particular buyer was studied in \cite{kleinberg2003value,cesa2018dynamic}, where they derived the optimal regret using multi-armed bandits.
-In particular, their results imply that if only a binary feedback is revealed in the first-price auction (i.e. whether the bidder wins or not), even under an identical private value of the bidder over time the worst-case regret is at least $\Omega(T^{2/3})$.
-Consequently, this result--together with ours--indicates the crucial role of observing the winning bid, for the lack of it would worsen the $\widetilde{O}(\sqrt{T})$ regret to $\Omega(T^{2/3})$.
+In particular, their results imply that if only a binary feedback is revealed in the first-price auction (i.e. whether the bidder wins or not), even under an identical private value of the bidder over time, the worst-case regret is at least $\Omega(T^{2/3})$.
+The same $\widetilde{\Theta}(T^{2/3})$ regret bound was also shown in \cite{balseiro2019contextual} for learning in repeated first-price auctions with binary feedback, where the bidder only knows whether she wins the bid or not.
+In comparison, our work shows a $\widetilde{\Theta}(\sqrt{T})$ regret when the winning bid is additionally available, thereby adding an interesting piece to the picture of learning in repeated first-price auctions.
+Moreover, the regret bounds of \cite{kleinberg2003value,cesa2018dynamic,balseiro2019contextual} were obtained by only using the feedback structures in the respective bandit problems.
+In contrast, our setting of first-price auctions under arbitrary/adversarial private values is not amenable to either cross-learning or partially ordered contextual bandits, and we need to identify and exploit additional structures in first-price auctions to design an algorithm that achieves the optimal $\widetilde{O}(\sqrt{T})$ regret.

-A non-binary feedback structure similar to ours occurs in the newsvendor problem with censored demand \cite{huh2009nonparametric,besbes2013implications}, where only the demand below the current level of supply is directly observable.
-Under this stronger feedback structure, the above works obtained the optimal $\widetilde{\Theta}(\sqrt{T})$ expected regret in the worst case.
-However, in addition to this setting being non-contextual, the policies in the above works--built around the well-known online gradient descent algorithm in the online convex optimization literature--made a crucial use of the special properties that their utility function is convex and more importantly, that the cost function's derivative is directly observable.
-In contrast, in our first-price auction problem, the utility function can even be discontinuous and the derivatives are not observable, hence rendering the algorithms and analyses from that literature inapplicable.